Combating Bruxism in the Digital Age: Practical Tips for Remote Workers

 Practical Tips for Bruxism Prevention and Management for Remote Workers

-With a better understanding of bruxism triggers in remote work settings, employ these practical tips to address teeth grinding and promote a healthier dental lifestyle:
+With a better understanding of bruxism triggers & treatments in remote work settings, employ these practical tips to address teeth grinding and promote a healthier dental lifestyle:

 1. Create and Maintain a Stress-Free Work Environment: Dedicate time to organise a clutter-free, quiet, and comfortable workspace to minimise stress.
 Additionally, incorporate stress-reduction techniques such as meditation, deep breathing exercises, or gentle stretches into your daily routine.